dakshirepo/text2el/README.md

 Details about the dataset are avaiable inside the data_description file.

 # Phase 1: Events and attributes extraction
-extract_events_attributes.py extracts the events and attributes from extracted notes in the MIMIC-III dataset.
+extract_events_attributes.py extracts the events and attributes from extracted note collection.

+extract_note_collections.py filters and extracts the required notes from the MIMIC-III dataset.

+# Phase 2 : Event verification and enrichment
+verify_events.py verifies the similarity, adds new events and correct timestamps.
+Coded based on MIMIC-III dataset.